Yeeldx/yeeldbox-devdocs/docs/getting-started/products/ycrv/overview.md

 Staked yCRV is designed to be a 'set and forget' yield-optimized position for yCRV users.
 The source of yield comes from two primary places:

 - **Admin Fees:** Every week, veCRV holders earn weekly "admin fees" from Curve protocol.
-Staked yCRV is where 100% of admin fees earned by Yearn's veCRV position are sent and auto-compounded into more yCRV.
+Staked yCRV is where 100% of admin fees earned by Yeeldx's veCRV position are sent and auto-compounded into more yCRV.
 - **Bribes:** For all the yCRV within st-yCRV, 1 veCRV worth of vote power will be used to vote in favor of the Curve gauge which optimizes bribe revenue for st-yCRV users.
 Bribes (or misc. revenue) collected from these votes will be allocated as supplemental yield to st-yCRV users.

-Under the hood, st-yCRV is a Yearn v2 vault, allowing users to sit back, relax and have their underlying token compounded by a strategy that sells 3CRV and some claimed bribes into yCRV.
+Under the hood, st-yCRV is a Yeeldx v2 vault, allowing users to sit back, relax and have their underlying token compounded by a strategy that sells 3CRV and some claimed bribes into yCRV.

 ## LP'd yCRV/CRV